reMarkable/helmfile-nix/README.md

 ## Caveats

-- We expect a env structure with a `env/`` directory in the same directory as the helmfile.nix file containing a `default.yaml` and a $env.yaml file for each environment.
+- We expect a env structure with a `env/` directory in the same directory as the helmfile.nix file containing a `default.yaml` and a `$env.yaml` file for each environment.
-- Even if your helmfile gets further values, they can not be processed by nix.
+- Even though your helmfile gets further values, they can not be processed by nix.